 Women who opt for breast augmentation (breast enlargement) with implants may not be happy with the results for a number of reasons: The implants’ shape, size and/or placement may be problematic, or postsurgical complications, such as leaking, wrinkling, implant displacement, capsular contracture or symmastia, may have occurred.
-Although considered safe, revision surgery to correct problems with breast implants may be more complicated, cost more and take longer to recover from than the initial surgery.
+Although considered safe, breast implant revision surgery to correct problems with your breast augmentation may be more complicated, cost more and take longer to recover from than the initial surgery.

-After undergoing breast augmentation with implants, women who become pregnant, or lose significant amounts of weight, may no longer be happy with how their breasts look, and decide to undergo revision surgery.
-Other reasons for breast implant revision surgery include those below.
+After undergoing breast augmentation with implants, women who become pregnant, or who lose significant amounts of weight, may no longer be happy with how their breasts look, and decide to undergo breast revision surgery.
+Other reasons for breast implant revision surgery include the following:

-Wanting a different implant size is the most common reason that a patient seeks revision surgery.
-A patient is advised to wait up to 1 year after the initial procedure before undergoing revision surgery; time is needed before swelling subsides and the implants settle, allowing for a true evaluation of the surgical outcome.
+Wanting a different breast implant size is the most common reason that a patient seeks breast implant revision surgery.
+A patient is advised to wait up to 1 year after the initial procedure before undergoing a revision augmentation; time is needed before swelling subsides and the implants settle, allowing for a true evaluation of the surgical outcome.
 Exceptions are when there is a pronounced asymmetry between the breasts, or the implant has leaked or ruptured.

 Implants can leak because of age or defect, injury to the breast, or overfilling.
 Whatever the reason, a leaking implant should be replaced as soon as possible.
 The incisions made during the initial surgery are often used when replacing the implant.